-We have already seen many organisations and regulations such as GDPR and the FCA that specifically require top management to become engaged and take an active interest in compliance and BS7858:2019 follows that trend.
+We have already seen many organisations and regulations such as GDPR specifically require top management to become engaged and take an active interest in compliance and BS7858:2019 follows that trend.

 By ‘Top Management’ the standard means the people controlling the organisation at the highest level and it can be argued that this is a response to the ever-increasing requirement for businesses to fully engage with compliance requirements such as GDPR.

 The standard gives a list of commitments that managers should sign up to including;